felixgrunberger/HSCS_Pfu/README.md

 This repository is organized as follows:

+- [`Rscripts/`](Rscripts): R code used for the analysis.
+Description in `documentation`
+- [`data/`](data): Contains intermediate data stored in `Rdata` objects, and additional sets used during analysis (genome, TSS, TTS)
 - [`documentation/`](documentation): Includes detailed documentation,
-  such as method descriptions and plotting of
+  such as method descriptions and description of R code
-- [`tables/`](tables): Contains tables used for downstream differential gene and protein expression analysis, and 3’ end analysis
+- [`supplemental tables/`](supplemental%20tables): Contains tables S1-S4
+  used for downstream differential gene and protein expression analysis, 3’ end analysis and final summary table

 ### Data availability